 - Supportive and inspirational tutors rated as excellent in the National Student Survey

 - Experience the diverse traditional and non-traditional early childhood settings

 - Tailor your studies to your own interests through optional modules, research and work-related practice

-- You will be taught in the new, dedicated Education Building based in the University's Mount Pleasant campus
+- You will be taught in the dedicated Education Building based in the University's Mount Pleasant campus

 About your course